PixelStoriesEngine/pixel-stories-docs/src/content/docs/events/dialog.md

 description: Reference to the insert_event_name event
 ---

-The dialog event shows text in a dialog box with in the game.
+The dialog event shows text in a dialog box in the game.
 It can be used with event groups to create dynamic narratives between characters in your game.

 <br/>